sandstorm/boxen-sshuserconfig/README.md

 ---------

 * init.pp : "include sshuserconfig" sets up .ssh/config.d folder correctly (for executing user)
-* host.pp : use this to generate a new entry
+* host.pp : generates new entries

 Hints
 ---------
 The local .ssh/config is overridden,
-	so make sure that to port its full content to your boxen config BEFORE executing boxen.
+	so make sure to port its full content to your Boxen config BEFORE running Boxen.
-A local copy of .ssh/config might suffice as well.
+A local backup-copy of .ssh/config might suffice as well.

 The feature to generate .ssh/config files for users other than the executing user has not been tested sufficiently yet.